sarahzu/DS-for-SE-2018-Seminar/Worksheet_1.md

 5. If there is a **statistical model**, what is the product, behavior, or process being modeled?
 What are the key characteristics of the model?
 (Sarah)

 Classification: Classification is used to predict if a file or package will have at least one defect.
-The authors used precision (how many of the found fils were failure-prone), recall (how many of all failure-prone files were found), accuracy (combination of precision and recall) to check the quality of the classification model.
+The authors used precision (how many of the found fils were failure-prone), recall (how many of all failure-prone files were found), accuracy (proportion of correct prediction of failor-prone files) to check the quality of the classification model.

 Rankng: The authors tried to order the files/packages, were files/packages with more defects come first, so they predict a ranking.
 To measure the quality of this ranking, they used Spearman correlation, which is the correleation between a prediction and an observed ranking.
 High correlation (high quality) is indicated with the value 1 or -1 and no correlation is indicated with value 0.